asam53/swgo_tanksim/README.md

-# Bulk-Ice DOUMEKI
+# SWGO_TANKSIM

-This is a GEANT4 based simulation of different optical modules currently in use and to be deployed in future in IceCube Neutrino Observatory in South Pole.
-Currently available optical modules for simulation are MDOM, LOM16, LOM18, PDOM, D-Egg, WOM (currently under development).
-Except for WOM, the optical module simulation was initially written by M. Unland and C. Lozano, and later they were modified by me.
-The simulation also contains detailed depth dependent ice properties under antarctic ice sheet and it can simulation 40*40*40 cubic meter of ice at different temperature.
-Currently, it can simulate positron and electron flux from CCSN neutrinos, background radioactivity inside pressure vessel of MDOM, LOMs, and D-Egg, and photon wave with different Zenith Angle.
+This is a GEANT4 based simulation of different optical modules in the IceCube Neutrino Observatory in the South Pole modified for the SWGO Observatory.
+Currently available optical modules for IceCube are MDOM, LOM16, LOM18, PDOM, D-Egg, WOM (currently under development).
+Except for WOM, the optical module simulation was initially written by M. Unland and C. Lozano, and later they were modified by Waly M. Z. Karim.
+Currently, it can simulate muon flux from CCSN neutrinos, background radioactivity inside pressure vessel of MDOM, LOMs, and D-Egg, and photon wave with different Zenith Angle.
 It also accepts SNEWPY neutrino flux models in a python program called "merger" and use sntools to simulate the positron and electron flux from ibd and enees interactions.

 ## Quick Start Guide